Growing vegetables under the solar roof.

 Greenhouses that produce solar power

 Madagascar is the largest island state in Africa and the fourth largest island in the world.
-At the equivalent of 400US$ per year, annual gross national income per capita is far below the average of other Sub-Saharan African states.
-Only about 23% of the people have access to electricity.
+At the equivalent of 400US$ per year, annual gross national income per capita is far below the average of other Sub-Saharan African states ¹.
+Only about a quarter of the people have access to electricity ².
 Madagascar is one of the sunniest countries in the world with around 3000 hours of sunshine per year, making it ideal for solar energy.
 Solar installations on greenhouses also enable better production possibilities in agriculture, by means of intelligent irrigation methods.

 Modern drip irrigation via solar energy

-The installed solar capacity of our plant will initially be 1MWp, which under the given solar irradiation values in Madagascar is expected to produce more than 1,700,000 kWh of electricity per year and CO₂ emission reductions of approx. 1,000 tonnes.
-A further 2MWp shall be completed in a second construction phase by 2021/2022.
+The installed solar capacity of our solar-PV system now amounts 2MWp, which under the given solar irradiation values in Madagascar, is expected to result in an annual electricity production of approx. 3,000,000 kWh and CO₂ emission reductions of approx. 1,900 tonnes.

 An important part of the plant is the agricultural component.
 Farmers will be able to grow high-quality vegetables based on optimized drip irrigation, which is up to 90% more efficient than traditional irrigation methods.